Sergoto/Sergoto/README.md

 I hope to collaborate with more of my classmates in the future on more passion projects.
 I am always looking for advice and help with further developing my knowledge and skills in the software programming landscape.

-I'm always down to talk or have a good debate about movies, video games and sports.
+I'm always down to talk or have a good debate about food, movies, video games, sports or 90s tv and music.

 <!--
 **Sergoto/Sergoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.